 Rangefinder sits right next to the Timberjack line in terms of prices and components.
 It’s intended for recreational and all-around MTB riders who need a dependable bike at an accessible price.

-There are two complete builds available, SX Eagle and Deore, each in two wheel sizes (27.5+ or 29″).
+There are two complete builds available, Advent X and Deore, each in two wheel sizes (27.5+ or 29″).
 Therefore, there are four models in total.

 All Rangefinder models share the same 6061-T6 aluminum frame with double and triple-butted tubing and slack 68° head tube angle.
 A dropper post is also included on all four Rangefinder bikes.

 Another unchanging feature is the 120mm air front suspension that puts Salsa Rangefinder in the XC/Trail category, which is the type of riding most MTB enthusiasts stick to.